xcart/xcart-docs/_pages/kb_en/general_setup/admin/overview.md

   For more info, see the section {% link "Look and Feel" ref_bzUBJufx %} of the X-Cart Knowledge Base.

-* **Store setup** : This section provides tools to configure every aspect of your store.
-In this section you can specify the store locale and business info, configure checkout options, set up zones, taxes, payments and shipping, manage email notifications and the store SEO settings, as well as add translations to your store.
+* **Store setup** : This section provides tools to adjust every aspect of your store configuration.
+Here you can specify the store locale and business info, specify the type of checkout you would like to enable for shoppers, set up the address zones, taxes, payment and shipping methods, manage the email notifications that may be sent to users, adjust the store SEO settings, translate your store into other languages and so on.

   For more info, see the following sections of the X-Cart Knowledge Base:
   * {% link "Basic Configuration Settings" ref_0trrARqV %}